 If you have suggestions for improving this guide, please contact us by email.

-If you own a business in California, and you expect to be making taxable sales, you must register with us for a seller's permit and file regular tax returns.
-You may be required to register for other licenses or accounts using our electronic registration service.
-Listed below are other tax/fee programs that may be applicable to grocery stores.
+If you own a business in California, and you expect to be making taxable sales, you must register with us for a seller's permit and file regular sales and use tax returns.
+You may be required to register for other licenses or accounts using our online registration service and file other returns.
+Listed below are other tax and fee programs that may be applicable to grocery stores.

 You must register with us for a Cigarette and Tobacco Products Retailer License if you intend to sell cigarettes or tobacco products at retail.
 All new applications must be submitted with a one-time license fee of $100 for each retail location selling cigarettes or tobacco products.
 A license is valid for a 12-month period, is not assignable or transferable, and must be renewed annually at no additional cost, as long as it is renewed timely.